winitzki/scall/tutorial/programming_dhall.md

     in { pure, bind }
 ```

-The `Reader` monad has an additional type parameter `E` describing the type of the fixed environment value:
+The `Reader` monad also has an additional type parameter (`E`) describing the type of the fixed environment value:

 ```dhall
 let Reader = λ(E : Type) → λ(A : Type) → E → A